jonnonz1/nz-statute-book/acts/public/2020/privacy-act-2020.md

     (i) a government inquiry, until the final report of that inquiry is presented to the appointing Minister:
     (ii) a public inquiry (including a Royal commission), until the final report of that inquiry is presented to the House of Representatives:
-    (iii) a person or body appointed under any Act to inquire into a specified matter; or (e) personal information contained in a video record made under the Evidence Regulations 2007 or any copy or transcript of the video record; or
+    (iii) a person or body appointed under any Act to inquire into a specified matter; or (e) personal information contained in a video record made under the Evidence (Video Records and Very Young Children’s Evidence) Regulations 2023 or any copy or transcript of the video record; or
   (f) personal information held by the Inspector-General of Defence, the Deputy Inspector-General of Defence, or any employee of the Inspector-General of Defence in connection with the performance or exercise of the Inspector-General of Defence’s functions, duties, or powers that is not personal information about any employee or former employee of the Inspector-General of Defence in their capacity as an employee.
 (2) IPP 7 does not apply to personal information collected by the Government Statistician under the Data and Statistics Act 2022.